A multiverse, not the metaverse – TechCrunch

 Some of these more casual, socializing-oriented MMOs will gain widespread popularity, the economy within and around them will soar and the original gaming scenario that provided a focus on what to do will diminish as content created by users becomes the main attraction.

 Let’s explore the forces that underpin this transition.
-Here are the seven articles in this series:
+Continue reading through the seven articles in this series (which will be linked below as they are published daily over the next six days):

 - Games already are social networks